rikschennink/rikschennink.nl/_posts/2015-05-19-the-bouncer-pattern.md

 Ah that's better.
 When using the bouncer pattern we test for argument validity first and then move on to the actual function logic.
 When we find out an argument smells fishy we use the `return` statement to stop function execution.

-You've just unlocked several advantages:
+You've just unlocked several advantages, achievements might start to rain down from the skies any moment now.

 - There’s now a clear distinction between testing argument validity and firing missiles.
 This results in precisely zero worries about invalid variables while you’re writing your superior missile firing logic.
 - Nesting is reduced which makes the function easier to read.
 If-else constructs will be closer together and you’ll be doing less hunting for opening and closing brackets;